scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 ************

 The heat produced in a nuclear reactor is due to nuclear fission reactions.
-In a fission reaction, a neutron collides inellastically with a 'fissionable' isotope, which subsequently splits.
+In a fission reaction, a neutron collides inelastically with a 'fissionable' isotope, which subsequently splits.
 This reaction emits both heat and neutrons.
 When the emitted neutrons go on to collide with another isotope, this is called a nuclear chain reaction and is the basis of power production in a nuclear